 William "Bill" T. Coleman III

 Bill Coleman is an Operating Executive focused on the global telecommunications, media and technology sectors.
-Previously, from January 2016 until January 2018, he was the CEO of Veritas, the global leader in Information Management, a Carlyle Group company where he remains at a member of the Board of Directors.
+From 2016 to 2018, he was Chief Executive Officer of Veritas, the global leader in information management, a Carlyle company where he remains a member of the Board.
 Under his direction, Veritas transitioned from an on-premises backup and recovery company to a leading multi-cloud data management company, all while delivering significant value for customers and creating meaningful opportunities for Veritas employees.

-In 1995, Bill founded BEA Systems.
-Bill was Chairman and CEO of the company from its founding through October 2001, during which time BEA became the fastest software company to reach a billion dollars in annual revenue.
-Following BEA, Bill was Founder, Chairman and CEO of Cassatt, Inc. an enterprise cloud software company which was acquired by CA, Inc. in 2009, and was a partner with Alsop Louie Partners, an early stage Silicon Valley venture capital firm, from 2010 until January 2016.
-During this time, he was also Chairman and CEO of Resilient Network Systems, a cyber security software company from February 2012 until December 2013.
-Prior to BEA, Bill held held various management positions at Sun Microsystems, Inc., where he co-founded Sun Federal; founded Sun Professional Services; and was VP System Software, where he led the initial development of Solaris and related products.
-Before Sun, he co-founded and was VP Engineering at Dest Systems.
-Prior to that, he was the director of product development at VisiCorp during development of the first spreadsheet, VisiCalc; the first office suite of pc applications, the VisiSeries; and the first personal computer window system, VisiOn.
-He began his career in the USAF as chief of satellite operations, Office of the Secretary.
+Prior to BEA, Mr. Coleman held held various management positions at Sun Microsystems, Inc., where he co-founded Sun Federal; founded Sun Professional Services; and served as Vice President of System Software, where he led the initial development of Solaris and related products.
+Before Sun, Mr. Coleman co-founded and was Vice President of Engineering at Dest Systems.
+Prior to that, he was the Director of Product Development at VisiCorp during development of the first spreadsheet, VisiCalc; the first office suite of personal computer applications, the VisiSeries; and the first personal computer window system, VisiOn.
+He began his career in the U.S. Air Force as Chief of Satellite Operations, Office of the Secretary.

-Coleman holds a bachelor’s degree in computer science from the U.S. Air Force Academy and master’s degrees in computer science and computer engineering from Stanford University.
-He also holds an honorary doctorate from the University of Colorado, where he founded the Coleman Institute for Cognitive Disabilities.
-He is a member of the board of directors of Seagate Technologies LLC and a Commissioner of the Trilateral Commission.
+Mr. Coleman holds a BS in computer science from the U.S. Air Force Academy and master’s degrees in computer science and computer engineering from Stanford University.
+He also holds an honorary doctorate from University of Colorado, where he founded the Coleman Institute for Cognitive Disabilities.
+He is a member of the Board of Seagate Technologies LLC and a Commissioner of the Trilateral Commission.